Reshopper is an app for parents to buy and sell used items

 “When you open Reshopper, which more than 14 per cent of our daily active users do more than ten times a day, you see a feed just relevant for you based on your exact preferences and the age of your children,” explains Guldhammer Henderson.
 “Parents… don’t want to see everything gardening equipment to cars to race bikes.
 They want easy and focused access to what they are looking for, and a place to easily sell what they don’t need.”

 Reshopper’s typical customers are described as busy parents with smaller kids who both buy and sell on the app.
-“They definitely appreciate that they save/make a bit of money, but they are also fond of the social and sustainable aspect which characterises Reshopper,” Guldhammer Henderson says.
+“They definitely appreciate that they save/make a bit of money, but they are also fond of the social and sustainable aspect which characterises Reshopper”.

 Currently available in Denmark, Netherlands and Sweden, Guldhammer Henderson, who joined the startup as CEO last April after previously being a country manager at Airbnb, tells me the next step is to launch in the U.K., and that the company is actively looking for potential partnerships with traditional parenting online forums/publishers.